-Dr. Angela Guerriero is a board-certified music therapist and Associate Professor of Music Education at West Chester University.
+Dr. Angela Guerriero (she/her/hers) is a board-certified music therapist and Associate Professor of Music Education at West Chester University.
 She leads as WCU’s Music Therapy Program Director while also directing Tempo!
 Music Therapy Services in PA and NJ.
 As a music therapist, Dr. Guerriero works with individuals on the spectrum and individuals with intellectual delays.
 Her primary research interests are school inclusion and collaboration, trauma-informed practice, and the ethics of self-care.
 For more information, email Dr. Guerriero at AGuerriero@wcupa.edu.

 Brian Lynch is a third-year music education student at West Chester University of Pennsylvania.
 He began working in the field of inclusivity to help him become a more effective educator for all students.
 For more information, email Brian at BL927869@wcupa.edu.

-Cherie Fishbaugh is a Board Certified Behavior Analyst.
+Cherie Fishbaugh (she/her/hers) is a Board Certified Behavior Analyst.
 She earned her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University.
 Her experience includes working as a Case Supervisor at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital in Columbus, OH, serving as an Education Consultant for the May Institute, Mid-Atlantic region, and assisting with program and clinical development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
 In 2016, Cherie joined West Chester University as the Director of Autism Services and developed Dub-C Autism Program (D-CAP).
 Cherie's clinical and research expertise are in the areas of behavior analysis, autism spectrum disorders, behavior management, social skills training, and positive behavior supports.
 Contact Cherie at CFishbaugh@wcupa.edu.

-Teddy Diskin is a member of the West Chester community with a passion for inclusive art experiences.
+Teddy Diskin (he/him/his) is a member of the West Chester community with a passion for inclusive art experiences.
 Teddy has created his own group called the “Teddy Diskin University” where young adults with disabilities meet every Sunday night to learn how to participate in the performing arts while engaging at the level they are comfortable with.
 Teddy continues to help direct a variety of skits and theatrical shows with the group of young adults.
-Contact Teddy at firstname.lastname@example.org.
+Contact Teddy at email@example.com.

 Three students—Melanie, Colin and Tom—are part of WCU’s D-CAP program and help inform the NICE committee’s approach to inclusivity.
 For a student perspective, contact MS901802@wcupa.edu, CW974102@WCUPA.onmicrosoft.com or TB979103@wcupa.edu.